This leaderboard shows performance on the Sudoku-Bench reasoning evaluation dataset.

 The benchmark includes 100 puzzles of different grid sizes (15 4x4, 15 6x6, 70 9x9).

 Explore individual puzzles from the challenge_100 subset of the Sudoku-Bench dataset.
+Below we provide each puzzle and an example prompt for ease of use.

 Loading puzzles...